Danar435/kanon-restoration/README.md

 Search for    `90 02 00 00 E8 8E 47 DD` <br>
 Replace with  `6D 03 00 00 E8 8E 47 DD`

+---

+### Helper.py

+I made a helper script for development purposes.
+Look inside of it for more information on how to use it.
+It's mostly to handle bulk and repetitive tasks.

 ## Special Thanks